windy-civi/people-research/README.md

 For issues or questions:
 1. Check the GitHub Actions logs for detailed error information
-2. Review the `research_summary.json` for processing statistics
+2. Review the individual research files in `data/` for processing results
 3. Open an issue in this repository

 ## Security